Press enter to skip the top menu

 Summary

 In this page we looked at variables.
-They were initially inroduced as being somewhat similar to their algebraic cousins.
-Initially this is a good way to inroduce them if the novice programmers are already familiar with algebraic variables, as the cognitive load will be reduced.
+They were initially introduced as being somewhat similar to their algebraic cousins.
+Initially this is a good way to introduce them if the novice programmers are already familiar with algebraic variables, as the cognitive load will be reduced.
 Although this will hold true for programming variables they differ from their algebraic relatives in some areas.
 The most obvious difference is that their names are longer than one letter, and the name may actually describe the data that is to be stored in the variable.
-The most important difference is that variables physcally exist as reserved locations in a computer's memory when the program that contains them is running.
+The most important difference is that variables physically exist as reserved locations in a computer's memory when the program that contains them is running.

 Novice programmers often hav misconceptions about variables:

 During the running of a program the value stored in a variable can change any number of times.
-One way of getting novice programmers to understand the differnt conepts of programming is to get them, usually using pen and paper or a Google Doc to follow a program line by line and determine what is the value of a variable at each stage of the processing.
+One way of getting novice programmers to understand the different concepts of programming is to get them, usually using pen and paper or a Google Doc to follow a program line by line and determine what is the value of a variable at each stage of the processing.
 This is known as tracing.

 Although not directly related to variables, commenting is another teaching method for helping novice programmers to comprehend a program.
 Commenting, however, is not a teaching technique that is to be abandoned once the programmers become more proficient in the art of programming.
 It is a very useful way of documenting large programs, so that subsequent maintenance of them can be easier.